top of page

 About

-Eric Ye is a composer, arranger, and songwriter for concert, game, film, and musical theatre, currently pursuing a Bachelors of Music at San Francisco State University.
-Equally at ease with a wide range of styles across diverse mediums, his influences include Bach, Ravel, Joni Mitchell, Mariah Carey, Richard Marx, Joe Hisaishi, Masashi Hamauzu, Thomas Newman, Stephen Schwartz, Disney songs, and the soundtracks of Sailor Moon, Touhou, and Riverdance.
-A multi-instrumentalist, his primary instruments are piano and voice.
-Vocally, he is steeped in musical theatre and pop music in English, Japanese, Mandarin, and Cantonese.
-He has performed in various jazz, chamber, and vocal ensembles at SF State and the Schola Cantorum of St. Dominic's Church of San Francisco.
+Eric Ye is a composer, arranger, and songwriter for concert, game, film, and musical theatre based in San Francisco.
+He earned his Bachelor of Music in Composition at San Francisco State University and is currently pursuing a Master of Music in Composition at the Bob Cole Conservatory at CSU Long Beach.
+Equally at ease with diverse styles across a wide range of mediums, his influences include Bach, Ravel, Joni Mitchell, Mariah Carey, Joe Hisaishi, Masashi Hamauzu, Thomas Newman, Stephen Schwartz, Disney songs, and the soundtracks of Sailor Moon, Touhou, and Riverdance.
+His films have been featured in numerous screenings at SF State and local theaters, and he recently composed for the sci-fi cat strategy game Cat Strats.

 As an educator, Eric's expertise is in game composition, using Japanese VGM literature as a basis.
-He is an instructor at the Southeast Asian Academy Online for video game music analysis and composition and will be offering the second run of the Video Game Music Bootcamp in Summer 2023.
-Over the summer of 2022, he first taught the bootcamp to students across the United States via Zoom, covering video game music literature and craft of game composition.
-In 2021, Eric was the lecturer for a first-of-its-kind course on the craft of game composition, Writing Japanese Video Game Music, at SF State, covering over 150 tunes from the hits of video game music canon over a semester.
-He has given guest lectured at Berklee College of Music and presented his work on game composition pedagogy at GameSoundCon.
-A lecturer at SFSU's Experimental College, he taught The Art of Pop Song, which surveyed hits songs and great artists from the 50's to present.
-His spring 2022 course Productivity 101 teaches students how to build a successful semester by setting fundamental habits such as sleep schedules, to-do lists, organizing and structuring days, and getting distraction-free work done.
+He is an instructor at the Southeast Asian Academy Online for video game music analysis and composition and is offering the second run of the Video Game Music Bootcamp in Summer 2023.
+Over the summer of 2022, he taught the bootcamp to students across the United States via Zoom, covering video game music literature and craft of game composition.
+He has given guest lectured at Berklee College of Music and presented his work on game composition pedagogy at GameSoundCon and MAGWest.
+A longtime lecturer at SFSU's Experimental College, he previously taught Writing Japanese Video Game Music, covering over 150 tunes from the hits of video game music canon over a semester, as well as The Art of Pop Song and Productivity 101.
+His upcoming course The Music of Touhou, taught via Zoom, is a 10-week course comprehensively covering ZUN's oeuvre, from his PC games to classic titles such as Embodiment of Scarlet Devil, Perfect Cherry Blossom, and Imperishable Night, all the way to Undefined Fantastic Object.
+Eric also maintains a private teaching studio, offering lessons in piano, composition, and music theory.

 bottom of page